mlua-rs/mlua/README.md

 Below is a list of `mlua` behaviors that should be considered a bug.
 If you encounter them, a bug report would be very welcome:

+  + If you can cause UB with `mlua` without typing the word "unsafe", this is a bug.

   + If your program panics with a message that contains the string "mlua internal error", this is a bug.

-  + The above is true even for the internal panic about running out of stack space!
-There are a few ways to generate normal script errors by running out of stack, but if you encounter a *panic* based on running out of stack, this is a bug.

   + Lua C API errors are handled by lonjmp.
 All instances where the Lua C API would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
 If you detect that `mlua` is triggering a longjmp over your Rust stack frames, this is a bug!